code-lab-org/nost-tools/docs/source/operators_guide/modules/authentication_modes.rst

 Authentication Modes
 ====================

-NOS-T supports three authentication modes for connecting to the RabbitMQ message broker.
-The mode is automatically detected based on the credentials provided in the ``.env`` file and the ``keycloak_authentication`` setting in the YAML configuration.
+NOS-T supports four authentication modes for connecting to the RabbitMQ message broker.
+The first three are automatically detected based on the credentials provided in the ``.env`` file and the ``keycloak_authentication`` setting in the YAML configuration.
+The fourth (pre-acquired tokens) is selected by passing tokens directly to ``start_up()`` and is intended for server-side components acting on behalf of an already-authenticated end user.

 Overview
 --------